zarthur/CSCC-Android-Mobile-Applications-Notes/README.md

 - [Week 14 - Layout Flexibility](week_14/readme.md)
 - [Week 15 - App Distribution](week_15/readme.md)

+## Example
+Code and supporting files for *MyContacts* app completed in class can be found [here](example/readme.md).
+This represents the state of the app at the completion of the [week 15](week_15/readme.md) notes.

+## Project
+A description of the graded project can be found [here](project/readme.md).
+A mock up will be posted at a later date.

 ## Software Versions
 These notes make use of Android Studio 2.2, Android SDK Platform 25, and the Java 8 JDK (1.8).
 These notes may not be accurate for other versions.